TechWithSajan/Ekart-shoping/README.md

 ## 📌 Project Overview

-This project demonstrates a complete **End-to-End CI/CD Pipeline** for a Java-based application using modern DevOps tools.
+This DevSecOps project demonstrates a complete **End-to-End CI/CD Pipeline** for a secure Java-based application using modern DevOps tools.

 ### 🔄 Pipeline Flow